Kumar Gandharva: Career

 His style of singing attracted considerable controversy.
 Veteran singer Mogubai Kurdikar did not consider his vilambit (slow tempo) singing interesting and his own teacher, Deodhar, criticized some aspects of Gandharva's singing, but their relationship was strained from the 1940s when Gandharva married Bhanumati.
 According to Pandharinath Kolhapure's book on Gandharva, Deodhar was against the match.
 But, the criticism mostly centered on his vilambit gayaki.
 His singing in faster tempos, particularly his mastery over Madhya-laya, was widely revered.

 Vasundhara Komkali, Gandharva's second wife and also his student, formed a memorable duo with him in bhajan singing.
 Sometimes, she provided vocal support to his classical renditions.
 Their daughter, Kalapini Komkalimath, would later accompany both her parents on tanpura.

-Some of Gandharva's musical philosophy is carried forward by his son and daughter, as well as by students such as Madhup Mudgal, Vijay Sardeshmukh, and Satyasheel Deshpande.
+Some of Gandharva's musical philosophy is carried forward by his son Mukul Shivputra and daughter, as well as by students such as Madhup Mudgal, Vijay Sardeshmukh, and Satyasheel Deshpande.
 The Kumar Gandharva Foundation (Mumbai), formed by his student Paramanand Yadav, promotes the development of Hindustani music and Carnatic music.
 Gandharva's grandson Bhuvanesh (Mukul's son) has also made a name for himself as a classical singer.

 For a long spell, Gandharva's activities as a musician were managed by his friend and tabla accompanist Vasant Acharekar.
 Acharekar was Vasant Desai's assistant in the 1950s but later devoted himself fully to his role as an accompanist to classical singing until his death in the late 1970s.
 Gandharva had friendly relations with the noted Marathi literary couple Pu La Deshpande and Sunita Deshpande.

 Gandharva was a musicologist as well.
 During his illness, when he was advised complete rest, he spent time contemplating different aspects of music.
 He had his own thoughts about many different ragas, styles of rendition, and different types of composition.

 Gandharva was awarded the Padma Bhushan in 1977 and India's second-highest civilian honour, the Padma Vibhushan in 1990.

 Personal life

 Gandharva married Bhanumati Kans in 1946.
 She had enrolled as a student in B.R Deodhar's school, and Gandharva was assigned as her teacher.
 The two fell in love, got married, and moved to Dewas in 1947.
 Soon after the move, Gandharva was stricken with tuberculosis, but with the help of new medicines, dedicated doctors, and Bhanumati's nursing, he recovered.

 Gandharva's first son, Mukul Shivputra, was born in 1956.
 Their second son, Yashowardhan, was born in 1961 but Bhanumati died during the child-birth.
 Soon after her death, Gandharva married Vasundhara Shrikhande (1931–2015), another of his fellow-students at Deodhar's school.
-Their daughter, Kalapini Komakalimath, is a noted vocalist.
+Their daughter, Kalapini Komkali, is a noted vocalist.

 Death

-Gandharva breathed his last on 12 January 1992, at his Dewas residence, Madhya Pradesh after a long history of lung infection ailment for decades.
-His mortal remains were cremated with full state honors and his funeral was attended by hundreds of music lovers from all over the country.
+Gandharva died on 12 January 1992, at his Dewas residence, Madhya Pradesh after a long history of lung infection ailment for decades.
+He was cremated with full state honors and his funeral was attended by hundreds of music lovers from all over the country.